 National Spicy Hermit Cookie Day is celebrated on November 15 in the United States.
 The holiday is dedicated to lovers of unusual cookies!
 It is prepared from exotic spices: cardamom, cloves, cinnamon, a mixture of raisins and currants, allspice.
 Choose your favorite recipe and join us!

-How to celebrate
+How to take part

-When is National Spicy Hermit Cookie Day Celebrated in 2022?
+When is National Spicy Hermit Cookie Day Celebrated in 2023?